-In this transaction, the transfer of the loans and the Credit Rights on the mortgaged collateral from Banco Santander to the Issuer is done directly in the public deed on the date of incorporation of the Issuer.
-The transfer of the Credit Rights from the mortgage loans is also transferred on the incorporation date through the issuance of mortgage transfer certificates (Certificados de Transmisión de Hipoteca) and their subscription by the Issuer.
+Report Date 15 May 2014 In this transaction, the transfer of the loans on the mortgaged collateral from Banco Santander to the Issuer is done directly in the public deed on the date of incorporation of the Issuer.
+The transfer of the assets from the mortgage loans is also transferred on the incorporation date through the issuance of mortgage transfer certificates ("Certificados de Transmisión de Hipoteca") and their subscription by the Issuer.